 New windows aren’t on the table?
 Seal your glass panes with caulk or apply plastic sheets across your windows to block drafts.
 This can lead to more energy-efficient heating and cooling of your home.

-Prepare Your Heating System For Winter
+How to Prepare Your Heating System For Winter

 Before you turn on your heating system for the first time, take these steps to ensure it’s ready for the winter season: